Lili-Mou/FFNN/README.md

 [4] Lili Mou, Ge Li, Lu Zhang, Tao Wang, Zhi Jin.
 "Convolutional neural networks over tree structures for programming language processing."
 In *Proceedings of the Thirtieth AAAI Conference on Artificial Intelligence (AAAI)*, pages 1287--1293, 2016.

 [5] Lili Mou, Rui Men, Ge Li, Yan Xu, Lu Zhang, Rui Yan, Zhi Jin.
 "Natural language inference by tree-based convolution and heuristic matching."
 To appear in *ACL(2)*, 2016.

+# Contact

+If you have any problem, please don't hesitate to contact me: doublepower.mou at the mail server provided by google (gmail)